Avantika2121/Tic-Tac-Toe/README.md

 As a user, my score should increase or decrease by 1 point based on winning and losing a game.
 As a user, a click on game board should have a click sound.
 As a user, there should be hover effect when hovering over the game board or play again button.
+Wireframing link -
+My favorite function would be for switchTurns() that i used for player to take turn next.
+But in general logic/pseudocode of this game is more of value to me.
+For coding i used JavaScript, JQuery here and there as i don't know it in depth and HTML/CSS for webpage and designing.
+I think i have been able to keep it DRY and logic as simple as possible for me.